ompanchwate/weatherApp/readme.md

 <br><br>
 ## API

-We used "https://api.openweathermap.org/data/2.5/weather?lat=${lat}&lon=${lon}&appid=${API_KEY}&units=metric" to fetch all the weather location of the area you are currntly at.
+We used "https://api.openweathermap.org/data/2.5/weather?lat=${lat}&lon=${lon}&appid=${API_KEY}&units=metric" to fetch all the weather details about your current location.
 <br><br>

 # How to Contibute in this project ?

 1. Firstly, fork the Repository.
 This will make an exact copy of the original repository into your Github Account.
-2. Copy the URL of the Repository by clickling on a Code button.
+2. Copy the URL of the Repository by clicking on the Code button.
 3. Create a new folder in your PC and then open the folder in VS code.
 4. Now, Open VS code Terminal and execute the `git clone [URL]` command.
 5. You can now make changes in the project.